aiden-ko/aiden-ko.github.io/README.md

 LG **CAMPION**

 ----------------------
->One of my hobby is playiung the rubiks cube.
+>One of my hobby is playing the rubiks cube.

 Rubix Cube is a cube.
 Its like a math problem that I can't solve.